eriksvedang/eriksvedang.github.io/_posts/2009-05-09-blueberry-garden.md

 Blueberry Garden is a short experimental game about curiosity and exploration.
 You take on the role of a creature investigating a mysterious world to find out what is going on there.
 It’s probably not very much like anything you’ve played before but I hope you will find it enjoyable!

-Awarded with IGF:s Seamus mcNally Grand Prize, 2009.
+Awarded with IGF:s Seamus mcNally Grand Prize 2009.

+You can buy it from [Steam](https://store.steampowered.com/app/29160/).

 <!-- # Released -->
 <!-- June 1, 2009 -->